Sarah Thornton

 Sarah L. Thornton (born 1965) is a writer, ethnographer and sociologist of culture.
-Thornton has authored three books and many articles about artists, the art market, technology and design, the history of music technology, dance clubs, raves, cultural hierarchies, subcultures, and ethnographic research methods.
+Thornton has authored four books and many articles about artists, the art market, bodies, people, culture, technology and design, the history of music technology, dance clubs, raves, cultural hierarchies, subcultures, and ethnographic research methods.

-Life and work

-Thornton was born in Canada.
-She lived in London, England, for 25 years.
-She now resides in San Francisco, California.
-Thornton is currently a scholar-in-residence at the University of California, Berkeley.
+Early life and education

+Thornton grew up in Canada.
 Her education comprises a BA in the History of Art from Concordia University, Montreal, and a PhD in the Sociology of Culture from Strathclyde University, Glasgow.

+Career

-Her academic posts have included a full-time lecturership at the University of Sussex, and a period as Visiting Research Fellow at Goldsmiths, University of London.
+Thornton's academic posts have included a full-time lecturership at the University of Sussex, and a period as Visiting Research Fellow at Goldsmiths, University of London.

 She worked as a brand planner in a London advertising agency.
 She was the chief writer about contemporary art for The Economist.
 She has also written for publications including The Sunday Times Magazine, The Art Newspaper, Artforum.com, The New Yorker, The Telegraph, The Guardian, and The New Statesman.

-Club Cultures: Music, Media, and Subcultural Capital
+She wrote Tits Up during her time as a scholar-in-residence at the University of California, Berkeley.

+Tits Up

+In May 2024, Thornton published the book, Tits Up: What Sex Workers, Milk Bankers, Plastic Surgeons, Bra Designers, and Witches Tell Us about Breasts with publisher W.W.
+Norton & Company.
+Thornton told the Guardian: "Breasts are not evolutionary, or universally erotic.
+But the sexualisation of breasts causes many women a lot of stress, anxiety and dissatisfaction.
+That is a real shame, if not a serious political problem, and I think elevating the esteem of this body part that's so emblematic of womanhood is important."

+In The New York Times Book Review by Lucinda Rosenfeld states that Thornton's impassioned polemic makes a convincing case that "the derogatory way Western culture views breasts helps perpetuate the patriarchy."
+The Library Journal review states: "Verdict: Required reading that expertly covers the ways in which social constructions, sexualization, and economic viability influence people's views of bodies, their own, and others."

+The book's content and anecdotal stories are interwoven within the San Francisco Bay Area from "the country's oldest continuously operating milk bank in San Jose; the plastic surgeons' offices in San Francisco where cosmetic breast surgeries are planned; the Gap headquarters where Old Navy bras are designed; the neo-pagan gathering in the redwoods near Mendocino where women worship the divine feminine."